keu/docs/astro/security.md

 ## Data Privacy and Compliance

 Astro is AICPA SOC 2 Type I certified with respect to the security, availability, and confidentiality Trust Service Categories.
-If you are interested in obtaining (NDA required) our SOC 2 Report and Penetration Test report, contact [sales@astronomer.io](https://www.notion.so/Sales-Operations-36c4d78df58747a2815449b7acbe97bd)
+If you are interested in obtaining (NDA required) our SOC 2 Report and Penetration Test report, contact [sales@astronomer.io](mailto:sales@astronomer.io)

-Astronomer is also GDPR-compliant as an organization, and the Astro platform is GDPR-ready.
+Astronomer is also [GDPR-compliant](gdpr-compliance.md) as an organization, and the Astro platform is GDPR-ready.
 Astronomer offers a Data Processing Agreement (DPA), which satisfies the requirements the GDPR imposes on data controllers with respect to data processors.

-Astronomer is committed to pursuing HIPPA, and AICPA SOC 2 Type II compliance in 2022.
+Astronomer is committed to pursuing HIPAA, and AICPA SOC 2 Type II compliance in 2022.

 ## Data Protection